SonOfJ/What-is-going-on/README.md

 Charlotte: Display for rock.
 Ian & Joyce: Movement and display for ball.
 5/7/19
-Jason & Charlotte: Rock and living rock changes.
+Jason & Charlotte: Rock, living rock, and general changes.
-Joyce: Ball and general changes.
+Joyce: Ball changes.
 Ian was absent.